E. Bronson Ingram College

 - Sadler Coe Hall, is named in honor of Christine Sadler Coe, a Tennessee native who graduated from Peabody College in 1927.
 She began her career in journalism at the Nashville Banner in 1930.
 In 1937, she graduated from Columbia University with a master’s degree in journalism and then was hired by the Washington Post.
 Sadler Coe was the first woman to cover a national political convention and she continued to cover politics and conventions for 30 more years.
 At McCall’s magazine, she covered the White House from 1944 to 1971.

-E. Bronson Ingram College is led by a Faculty Director.
-The residents are supported by a Graduate Fellow, an Area Coordinator, a Head Resident, and Resident Advisers who all live in the college.
+E. Bronson Ingram College is led by a Faculty Head of College.
+The Faculty Head works closely with Residential Colleges staff, a graduate student worker, and the College Programming and Advisory Councils to encourage the living and learning outside of the classroom.
+The residents are also supported by an Area Coordinator, a Head Resident, and Resident Advisers who all live in the college.